 There are several benefits of network optimization, such as determining the flexibility and resilience in your supply chain strategy, figuring out how to increase or reduce gross margins, reducing operating costs, assessing how to enter emerging countries and conducting a compliance study on taxes.

 From a strategic perspective, supply chain success hinges on flexibility—the capability to adjust strategies, tactics and locations to reduce risk, cut costs and attain competitive advantage.

 In fact, in our 2019 Supply Chain Trends survey, 93% of supply chain decision-makers said that in the past few years, they've made changes to their supply chain to respond to existing market dynamics.
 More than half vouched that they have made significant changes to their supply chain strategy or operations.
-In this year's special report on supply chain resilience, 98% said they made supply chain changes just as a result of COVID-19.
+In Jabil's 2020 Special Report on Supply Chain Resilience, 98% said they made supply chain changes just as a result of COVID-19.

 While each network optimization exercise is unique, the ultimate goal is to prevent supply chain disruption and drive cost-savings.
 Organizations can gain competitive advantage by running supply chain network scenarios, evaluating and proactively implementing changes in response to dynamic business situations such as new product introductions, changes in demand pattern, addition of new supply sources and changes in tax laws and currencies.